-We saw 12 teachers apply for the Early Resignation Incentive and 3 teachers retire that did not qualify for the incentive.
-Between March and June, we had 19 other teachers (17 continuing + 2 temps) including two SLPs resign.
-This is a modest turnover of 5.9%.
+We saw 10 teachers apply for the Early Resignation- (4 Option A, 6 Option B) Incentive and 3 teachers retire that did not qualify for the incentive.
+Between March and June, we had 8 other teachers on continuing contracts resign.
+This is a modest turnover of 4.3%.
 The Early Resignation Incentive plays a major role in allowing us to avoid redundancy and teacher hiring efficiently.

-We are up 6.5 FTE teachers for the 2022-2023 school year through our budget allocation.
-This increase is directly related to our enrolment.
-Above and beyond the teacher increase, we also have additional funds for 8 school-based literacy coaches, 2 for Michif language and culture, 3.25 for FTV and 1 Kids First Coach.
+We are down 8 FTE teachers and one principal for the 2023-2024 school year through our budget allocation.
+This decrease is directly related to our enrolment and the principal is a result of the SRPSD Distance Learning Centre (DLC) discontinuing.
+We also have additional funds for 8 school-based literacy coaches, 2 for Michif language and culture, 3.25 for FTV and 1 Kids First Coach.

-The monitoring and evaluation of staff is done in accordance to Administrative Procedure 428 and 430.
+The monitoring and evaluation of staff is done in accordance to Administrative Procedure 428: Evaluation of Employees and 430: Supporting Professional Practices (Teachers, In-School Administrators and Consultants).
 All teachers are required to submit a Professional Growth Plan to their principal (vice-principals are often part of the process) by October 15th of each school year.
 This outlines their professional goals and ensures they are aligned with the school and Division goals.
 The teacher will meet two more times during the year to monitor progress and look at school data.
 Continuing this year will be conversations related to AP 443: Teacher Transfers.
 This allows for an early discussion with all teachers regarding transfers.
 This will enhance the pre thinking that is required regarding where the next school experience might be for individual teachers.
 (LI, GL)

 Our Division runs a very successful First and Second Year Program.
 All 'new' teachers belong to the First Year Program.
 Both first and second year teachers meet formally throughout the year.
 They also have formal classroom visits from the superintendent in charge of the program.
-This year the two programs will be the responsibility of Superintendent Cory Trann.
+In the 2023-24 school year this program will be the responsibility of Superintendent Jeff Court.
 (LI)

 Our Division offers educational bursary support to a maximum of \$85,000.00 as outlined in the Teacher Local Bargaining Agreement - Article 7.
-For the 2021-2022 school year we had 65 applicants for the school year we paid out a total of \$72,228.84.
+For the 2022-23 school year, we had 56 applicants for the school year and paid out a total of \$56370.68.

-Our division also offers an educational leave amounting to a maximum of 2.0 FTE/year as outlined in the Teacher Local bargaining Agreement - Article 5.
-For the 2022-23 school year we did not have any applicants.
+Our Division also offers an educational leave amounting to a maximum of 2.0 FTE/year as outlined in the Teacher Local bargaining Agreement - Article 5.
+For the 2023-24 school year, one .5 FTE teacher is approved for the year.

 The recruitment of teaching staff is a year-long focus but culminates in January and February with SRPSD attending two consistent career fairs - University of Regina (U of R) and University of Saskatchewan (U of S) and sometimes other fairs when required.
-In 2021-2022 we attended the fairs virtually.
-As a result, less contacts were made, we are looking forward to face-to-face career fairs taking place in the future.
+In 2022-23 we attended three fairs, 2 in province and one out of province.
 These career fairs allow us to make contacts with graduating education students and recruit the best for our division.
 SRPSD has a strong relationship with SUNTEP campus in Prince Albert and their interns within our schools.
-Being connected helps us with the recruitment of the tougher to fill positions like Cree Language, French Immersion, Senior science/Math and early years for example.
+Being connected helps us with the recruitment of the tougher to fill positions like Cree Language, French Immersion, Senior Science/Math and early years for example.
 (INC, CR & GL)